mmu-webdesign/Level4-web-term-1/CSS/css01/05-color.md

 - Save `style.css` and refresh `exercise-05.html` in the browser.

-- Check that you page reflects these changes (the background is subtle).
+- Check that your page reflects these changes (the background is subtle).

 ### Task 5